 Top 10 mistakes to avoid when selling your property

-We’ve made a list, checked it twice, so you can avoid the most common and potentially costly pitfalls when it comes to selling your property.
+I’ve made a list, checked it twice, so you can avoid the most common and potentially costly pitfalls when it comes to selling your property.

 Overpricing the property, against recommendations

 Too often, people want or hope for a figure that not realistic.
 Worst case scenario: you set an unrealistic price, the property sits on the market longer than you want, bills are piling up in the transition to your next home, and you end up selling for even less than what you could have on the very fist day.
 With time on the market, you’ve lost your negotiating position.
 Now you’re in a financial pickle.
 Don’t shoot for the stars; be realistic when it comes to pricing and you may even create enough buyer competition that you end up selling above your expectations.

 Listing with a real estate agent based on commission

 I’ve seen this time and time again.
 A person calls and asks, “how much do you charge?”
 Most agents charge a similar fee, but there are those willing to cut their commission to get the listing.
 Watch out!
 You could be hiring an inexperienced or a low performing real estate agent, which means your small fee might end up being the most expensive choice because you miss out on a premium sale price.
 Remember “The cheapest agent is the one who gets you the highest sale price”.

 A lot of owners don’t see the benefit of advertising.
 This is very straightforward: “you can’t sell a secret”.
 The more people see it, means more potential buyers, they compete against each other, and the price goes up.
 It’s simple market forces at work, and you have to be visible to work it to your advantage.